nlitsme/pyCryptoBenchmarking/README.md

 |      14.6 |           1.5 |      0.10 | ripemd160

-Both `pycrypto` and `cryptography` have some call overhead. for `pycrypto` the byterate stabalizes for messages over 1K, while for `cryptography this happens for messages over 16K.
+Both `pycrypto` and `cryptography` have some call overhead. for `pycrypto` the byterate stabilizes for messages over 1K, while for `cryptography this happens for messages over 16K.

 That said, `cryptography` is generally faster for very large messages,